 Demand for Cannabis Concentrates in Colorado

 Concentrates and edibles accounted for about a third of overall marijuana sales, up from just 24% a year earlier.
 Growth in concentrates sales accounted for most of that increase.

 While all categories of cannabis products enjoyed healthy growth, alternative methods of consumption outpaced traditional flower sales.
 In Q1 2014 when adult-use launched in Colorado, over 70% of sales came from dried flower; in Q3 2016, that was down to 56%.
 In contrast, concentrate sales were $20 million in Q1 2014, or 13% of sales.
 By Q3 of 2016 they had quadrupled to $80 million and 22% of sales.
 Edibles (including candy, beverages, tinctures, and all food) more than tripled during the same period, from $17m to $53m, moving from 11% to 14% of sales.
 Vape pens and vape products, candy, and other portable and convenient methods of consumption are especially popular with Colorado consumers.

-Our Cannabis Business Plans Templates and Financial Models are populated and tailored to the state market conditions and regulations, you can find the best solution for cultivation, processing, manufacturing, retail or a vertical integrated business.
+Our Cannabis Business Plans Templates and Financial Models are populated and tailored to the Colorado market conditions and regulations, you can find the best solution for cultivation, processing, manufacturing, retail or a vertical integrated business.